-The pronoun whom is the objective form of the pronoun who, corresponding to the objective personal pronoun him.
+The pronoun whom is the objective form of the pronoun who, corresponding to the objective personal pronoun (him, her, it or they).
 It is almost never used in modern English.
 As a direct object it is almost always substituted with who.
-For example, it is much more natural to say Who did you see than Whom did you see?
-The pronoun whom is sometimes seen after a preposition, since to many speakers the combination prep. + who sounds unusual, though the preposition is more commonly transferred to the end of the expressions (see above).
+For example, it is much more natural to say Who did you see? than Whom did you see?
+The pronoun whom is often seen after a preposition, since to many speakers the combination prep. + who sounds wrong, though the preposition is more commonly transferred to the end of the expressions (see above).
 Finally, there is one expression in which whom is always used: quantity adj/adv + of whom.
 Examples: